ogurcak/EventExtractor/README.md

 TODO List
 --------------
-- save annotations to database
+- save sended annotations to database
-- bug when saving to database - plugin stop responding
 - add ID to message and response to merge anotations
-- Log4j database logging